Financial Aid, Registrar & Student Accounts

 - Call Chatham University Office of Student Accounts at 412–365–2719 concerning questions about your student account.

 Chatham University requires all full time students to carry health insurance.
 Students may provide proof of existing coverage or choose to enroll in the Student Health Insurance Plan by the end of the add/drop period of the semester.
 The University partners with UPMC Health Plan, providing students with in–network coverage at those medical facilities closest to the campus.
 Student Health insurance is offered that is not only affordable and easy to use but includes:

 - Preventative care

 - Coverage for all types of injuries, including sports and exercise injuries

 - Out–of–area coverage while traveling

 Information about the health insurance requirement, the Student Health Insurance Plan, and the waiver process is mailed to all students upon registration.
 Any student who would like to enroll in the Student Health Insurance Plan may do so by accessing the "Student Health Insurance" link on myCHATHAM and completing the online enrollment process.
 Health insurance cards will be mailed to all enrolled students following the completion of this process.
-Students who complete enrollment prior to July 15 will have cards issued to them no later than August 1 (the effective date of coverage).

 A pending charge for the health insurance premium will be placed on the student account upon registration at full time status.
 If the student has alternate coverage and completes the online waiver by the waiver an offsetting credit will be posted to the student account.
 Any full time student who does not complete the waiver process will automatically be enrolled in the Chatham Student Health Insurance Plan, and will be responsible for all premium amounts charged to their student account.